 All of the four cylinder diesel engines are new and based around BMW's B47 motor in different states of tune.
 The entry point into an oil-burning 3 Series is the 114bhp 316d, followed by the 148bhp 318d.

-However, the biggest sellers will almost certainly be the 188bhp 320d (up from 181bhp) and the 161bhp 320d Efficient Dynamics; the former now cracking 0-62mph in 7.2sec when paired with the eight-speed auto 'box.
+However, the biggest sellers will almost certainly be the 188bhp 320d and the 161bhp 320d Efficient Dynamics; the former now cracking 0-62mph in 7.2sec when paired with the eight-speed auto 'box.

 The automatic-only 330d churns out 255bhp and a hefty 413lb ft of torque, while the flagship 308bhp 335d sprints from 0-62mph in 4.8sec and offers combined fuel economy of 51.4mpg.

-There’s also a plug-in hybrid version – the 330e – combining 249bhp of total output with combined CO2 emissions of just 47g/km.
+There’s also a plug-in hybrid version – the 330e iPerformance, which combines a electric motor to a 2.0-litre petrol engine which produces 249bhp and 310lb ft of peak twist combined with CO2 emissions of just 44g/km.